Russell Brand: Radio

 Brand's radio career began in early 2002, when he hosted a Sunday afternoon show with Matt Morgan on London's Indie Rock station Xfm.
-Brand was fired from the job after reading pornographic material live on-air.
+Brand was dismissed from the job after reading pornographic material live on-air.

 In 2005, Brand co-hosted three one-off shows on BBC Radio 6 Music with Karl Pilkington.
 Brand then co-hosted The Russell Brand Show beginning in April 2006 on BBC Radio 6 Music.

 In November 2006, the show transferred to BBC Radio 2 and aired on Saturdays from 9–11 pm.
 The show regularly drew about 400,000 listeners.
+The BBC Radio 2 show was available as a podcast.

-In an episode of the show broadcast on 18 October 2008, Brand and fellow Radio 2 DJ Jonathan Ross made a series of phone calls to actor Andrew Sachs in which Brand alleged on air that he had had sex with Sachs' granddaughter.
-Sunday tabloid The Mail on Sunday broke the story and regarded the phone calls as obscene.
-Both presenters were later suspended by the BBC because of the incident, and Brand resigned from his show.
-The BBC was later fined £150,000 by Ofcom, Britain's broadcast regulator, for airing the calls.
+On 18 October 2008, on his radio show, Brand and Jonathan Ross broadcast the recording of a series of lewd phone messages for then-78-year-old actor Andrew Sachs.
+This infamously included Ross saying, "He fucked your granddaughter", a reference to Sachs' granddaughter Georgina Baillie, whom Russell had dated.
+The comments were broadcast on the pre-recorded show.
+After little initial interest, a media story about the calls by the Daily Mail generated a high number of complaints.
+Brand resigned from the BBC, while Ross was suspended without pay.
+The BBC was later fined £150,000 by Britain's broadcast regulator for airing the calls.
+On 21 November 2008, the BBC Trust said that the phone calls were a "deplorable intrusion with no editorial justification".

 Brand returned to radio when he and Noel Gallagher hosted a one-off football talk show on 19 April 2009 for Talksport.
 Brand returned to Talksport on 9 October 2010, with a Saturday night show that lasted 20 weeks.
-The show featured clips and back-stage recordings from his Booky Wook 2 promotional tour.
+The show featured clips and backstage recordings from his Booky Wook 2 promotional tour.
 Brand was joined by a host of guests, including Noel Gallagher and Jonathan Ross.
+On 18 March 2013, Brand returned to radio on Xfm with his old co-host, Matt Morgan, for a one-off special in aid of the Teenage Cancer Trust.
+They were joined by Noel Gallagher, Noel Fielding and Mr Gee with Trevor Lock and David Icke phoning in as guests.

+Brand announced on 30 March 2017 edition of The Chris Moyles Show he would return to radio, beginning on 2 April 2017 he began hosting the 11 am – 1 pm slot on Sunday with Matt Morgan and Mr Gee.
+However, from January 2018 the show was put on semi-permanent hiatus as Brand concentrated on other work.
+Its slot was initially replaced by Danny Wallace's Important Broadcast.

 Podcast

 On 25 February 2015, Brand launched a twice-weekly podcast called The Russell Brand Podcast through audioBoom.
 The podcast reunited Brand with his radio presenting team of Matt Morgan and poet Mr Gee.
 The podcast ended after 24 episodes.
-In 2017, Brand launched a new podcast called Under the Skin with Russell Brand in which he interviews guests from areas such as academia, popular culture and the arts.
+In 2017, Brand launched a new podcast called Under the Skin with Russell Brand in which he interviewed guests from areas such as academia, popular culture and the arts.